O-Jamster-O/Django-Website/README.md

 # Django-Website

-An attempt at a responsive website for a community, using django
+An attempt at a responsive website for a community, using django (python and html)

 Notes:
 Currently unfinished